wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

 If you enable state persistence in the Streaming Integrator, the server remembers the Kafka consumer offset.
 As a result, once the server restarts, it resumes consuming messages from the point it stopped.

-To enable state persistence in the Streaming integrator, open the `<SI_HOME>/conf/server/deployment.yaml` file on a text editor and locate the `state.persistence` section.
+To enable state persistence in the Streaming Integrator, open the `<SI_HOME>/conf/server/deployment.yaml` file on a text editor and locate the `state.persistence` section.

 ```